-Hardwick Primary School appreciates that a lack of competence in English is not equated with learning difficulties.
-At the same time, when children who have EAL make slow progress, it should not be assumed that their language status is the only reason; they may have learning difficulties.
+Hardwick Primary School appreciates that having EAL is not equated with learning difficulties.
+At the same time, when children who have EAL make slow progress, it should not be assumed that their language status is the only reason; they may have SEND.
 The school looks carefully at all aspects of a pupil's performance in different subjects to establish whether the problems they have in the classroom are due to limitations in their command of the language that is used there or arise from SEN.